ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 The basic operational mode defined by TCP-TLS protects only the application layer content, but not the TCP segment metadata.
+Upon receiving a packet, implementations MUST first check the TCP checksum and discard corrupt packets without presenting them to TLS.
+If the TCP checksum passes but TLS integrity fails, the connection MUST be torn down.

-Thus, it provides automatic security for the content, but not protection against DoS-style attacks.
+Thus, TCP-TLS provides automatic security for the content, but not protection against DoS-style attacks.
 For instance, attackers will be able to inject RST packets, bogus application segments, etc., regardless of whether TLS authentication is used.
 Because the application data is TLS protected, this will not result in the application receiving bogus data, but it will constitute a DoS on the connection.

 This attack can be countered by using TCP-TLS in combination with TCP-AO {{RFC5925}}, as follows: